3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/projects/unit_02/project2_boilerplate/README.md

   - `mongoose.connect` is currently commented out.
 Uncomment it and complete the URL with the name of *YOUR* database.

-# What does the boiler plate contain?
+# What does the boilerplate contain?

 The basic file and directory structure.